5 Letter Words Ending in H

 Adjective : Of or pertaining to the Netherlands, the Dutch people or the Dutch language.

-Adjective : (archaic, regional, fossil word) Pertaining to Germanic-speaking peoples on the European continent, chiefly the Dutch, the Germans, and the Goths; Teutonic; Germanic.
-Especially refers to Germans, and specific use to established German-speaking communities in parts of the USA.
+Adjective : (archaic, fossil word) Pertaining to Germanic-speaking peoples on the European continent, chiefly the Germans (especially established German-speaking communities in parts of the USA), or the Dutch; Teutonic; Germanic.

 Adjective : (obsolete, fossil word, derogatory) Substitute, inferior, ersatz.